 Hema joined Watsi on May 23rd, 2016.
-Four years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hema's most recent donation supported Shanice, a young girl from Kenya, to fund debridement and skin graft procedures to heal her burn wounds.
+Five years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hema's most recent donation supported Em, an 18-year-old student from Cambodia, to fund contracture release surgery.

 Hema has funded healthcare for 59 patients in 12 countries.